maelou363/house_wars/README.md

 # Design

 * I'm designing this with mobile first in mind.
 Which brings some things into play.
 So I when the user lands on the page they can access everything (no scrolling) to the income, expense, calculate and reset mobile in one spot.
-I want it to be visually clean and free from any impediences.
-A smooth transition to the calculate and view results.
-With that in mind I implemented a few things like commas in the input and results so users can visually see what they are entering better, automatically entering 'O' for total debt/major expenses and making input fields numbers so when on mobile there is no need to for that extra click to make that change to the number keyboard.
+I want to design it to be visually clean and free from any impediences.
 * I want this to be a clean design.
 Visually appealing and the call to action obvious on what they need to do at each step.
-*
+* The design to be a smooth transition to the calculate and view results.
+With that in mind I implemented a few things like commas in the input and results so users can visually see what they are entering better, automatically entering 'O' for total debt/major expenses and making input fields numbers so when on mobile there is no need to for that extra click to make that change to the number keyboard.
 *

 ### 1. Font